 Step 3: Develop and deploy

-After planning, the next step for banks is to execute.
+After planning, the next step for banks is to execute the process.
 Before developing fully-fledged AI systems, they need to first build prototypes to understand the shortcomings of the technology.
 To test the prototypes, banks need to compile relevant data and feed it to the algorithm.
 The AI model trains and builds on this data; therefore, the data must be accurate.

 Once the AI model is trained and ready, banks must test it to interpret the results.
 A trial like this will help the development team understand how the model will perform in the real world.